Lumi-supercomputer/lumi-userguide/docs/development/profiling/perftools.md

 The `perftools-lite` is a simplified and easy-to-use version of CrayPat that provides basic performance analysis information automatically, with minimum user interaction.
-In order to use `perftools-lite` you must first load the `perftools-base` module followed by `perftools-lite`.
+To use `perftools-lite` you must first load the `perftools-base` module followed by `perftools-lite`.

 ```bash
 $ module load perftools-base